Rollover Images in Emails: 23 Awesome Examples

 3. Show the item from different angles.

 Physical stores offer more secure shopping experience because customers can hold the item and look it over at every angle.
-You can use a rollover image to provide digital products with the same visual exposure.
+You can use image rollover effects to provide digital products with the same visual exposure.

 For clothing retailers, it’d be smart to show the item front and back.